Rachel Caplan ~ Founder & CEO

 Kevin Krueger, SPHR., Chief Human Resources Officer, Jewish Senior Living Group

-Rachel Caplan, Founder & CEO, SF Green Film Festival
+Rachel Caplan, M.A., Founder & CEO, SF Green Film Festival

 Heather Jackson, Senior Coordinator – Field Development and Events, Autism Speaks